NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Introduction

 \section{Introduction}

-Recent deep multi-epoch JWST imaging observations have enabled a new avenue of the identification and characterization of faint transients and variables in the distant Universe \citep{Yan_2023, DeCourseyEtAl2025}.
-With the superb sensitivity at infrared wavelengths, these JWST observations can not only reveal stellar explosions far beyond the reach of ground telescopes and HST, but also provide an efficient means to detect tenuous nuclear variability that may signal the presence of an accreting supermassive black hole.
+Recent deep multi-epoch JWST imaging observations have enabled a new avenue for the identification and characterization of faint transients and variables in the distant Universe \citep{Yan_2023, DeCourseyEtAl2025}.
+With the superb sensitivity at infrared wavelengths, these JWST observations can not only reveal stellar explosions far beyond the reach of ground telescopes and the Hubble Space Telescope (HST), but they also provide an efficient means for detecting tenuous nuclear variability that may signal the presence of an accreting supermassive black hole (SMBH).
 Dedicated JWST survey programs in several well-studied fields further provide high-quality source catalogs with well-characterized photometric properties, as well as spectroscopy, to facilitate the study of transients and variables discovered in these legacy fields \citep[e.g.,][]{JADES,PEARLS,nexus}.

-At the JWST wavelengths and depths, transient detection appears abundant, e.g., $\sim$ a few per ${\rm arcmin^2}$ per year at $\sim 30$ magnitude limit \citep[e.g.,][]{DeCourseyEtAl2025}, and reaches redshifts of $z\gtrsim 3$ for the first time \citep[e.g.,][]{Yan_2023,DeCourseyEtAl2025,DeCourseyEtAl2025a}.
-On the other hand, the sensitivity of JWST imaging is also crucial to detecting AGN variability in low-mass, high-redshift systems \citep[e.g.,][]{ZhangZJ2024}, where their faint magnitudes have eluded detection by non-JWST facilities.
+At the JWST wavelengths and depths, transient detection appears abundant, e.g., $\sim$ a few per ${\rm arcmin^2}$ per year at a $\sim 30$ magnitude limit \citep[e.g.,][]{DeCourseyEtAl2025}, and reaches redshifts of $z\gtrsim 3$ for the first time \citep[e.g.,][]{Yan_2023,DeCourseyEtAl2025,DeCourseyEtAl2025a}.
+On the other hand, the sensitivity of the JWST imaging is also crucial for detecting active galactic nucleus (AGN) variability in low-mass, high-redshift systems \citep[e.g.,][]{ZhangZJ2024}, where their faint magnitudes have eluded detection by non-JWST facilities.
 In particular, an elusive population of faint (e.g., $m_{\rm F444W}\sim 23-27$) broad-line emitters with red rest-optical color and compact morphology in the rest-frame optical, dubbed ``Little Red Dots'' (LRDs), have been identified from early JWST observations \citep[e.g.,][]{Matthee+24,Greene+2024, Kocevski_LRD_selection, Labbe+2025ApJ, Hainline+2025_LRD_selection}.
-The nature of these LRDs is still being debated, and nuclear variability detection can corroborate the scenario of accreting SMBHs which produce the broad emission lines, and provide useful constraints on accretion models \citep[e.g.,][]{Kokubo2024,SecundaEtAl2025,Zhou_etal_2025}.
+The nature of these LRDs is still being debated, and nuclear variability detection can corroborate the scenario of accreting SMBHs that produce the broad emission lines, and provide useful constraints on accretion models \citep[e.g.,][]{Kokubo2024,SecundaEtAl2025,Zhou_etal_2025}.